-Junction meets weekly at 10.30 in the Village Hall.
-Gatherings generally consist of 20-25 people, with an age range from 40 to 80.
-Currently, members consist of a mix of mature and newer Christians.
-Communion is generally administered once a month.
+Until recently, Junction met weekly in the Village Hall, with a mission statement of 'Love, Heal, Grow, Send.'
+Gatherings of 20-25 people, with an age range from 40 to 80, used a mix of live praise and screen worship coordinated by the tech team.